aminjares/Game-2338/Plex_GameTestCase3.md

 * Modified Date:
   * October 16, 2018
 * Requirements Covered:
-  * Only Works in story mode.
+  * play music in story mode and in online mode.
 * Test Description/Purpose:
-  * Game data in online mode is loaded from the database.
+  * Will always play the most current music.
 * Pre-Test Conditions:
-  * Go into Story mode to see if the user can load the last saved game file.
+  * Play music in Story mode and online mode to see if music will always play current music.
 ## Test Steps:
 | # | Description | Expected Result | Check (√) |
 | --- | --- | --- | --- |